MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 #### Declaring Aspects

+Declaring an Aspects gives the players a chance to narrate a story detail.
+The player propose a new aspect and, if the GM accepts it, they pay a Fate point to bring the Aspect into being.
+Declaring an Aspect does not grant any free invocations.

+Declaring an aspect can be used to establish a connection with an new NPC (~~The Barkeep Is From My Hometown~~) or dictate their motives (~~Traitorous Minon~~), give a PC an item they need but might not have on them (~~Put My Hair up with Lock Picks this Morning~~), impose unfortunate circumstances on an enemy (~~Knock-off AK-47s Jam a Lot!~~), or even change the weather or scenery (~~Sudden Snowstorm~~).
+The power of declaring an aspect comes from the fact that Aspects are true and so making the Aspect is just revealing a previously unknown piece of the story.

+The GM may declare aspects without paying a Fate point; narrating the in-game world and deciding the actions of all the NPCs is specifically the purview of the GM, it is only players that need to pay for the privilege.

 #### Invoking Aspects

 Fate Points can be spent to invoke aspects for bonuses to rolls.
 To do so, the